By Juan Pablo Angel Marcos, WMEAC Eco-Journalism & Blogging Intern

 Ultimately, the use of rain barrels in your home allows you to make a difference in diverting stormwater into rivers and streams and preventing pollution from leaving our watersheds.
 You are also decreasing the dependence on your own personal water usage with something more sustainable.
 During peak summer months, you could be saving up to 1,300 gallons of water.

 There are some general concerns people have when it comes to rain barrels.
 Some are mosquitos and algae.
-Mosquitoes can become a problem when you have standing water in your yard, however, putting a mesh screen over any opening in the barrel can prevent this issue.
+Mosquitoes can become a problem when you have standing water in your yard, however, putting a mesh screen over any opening in the barrel can prevent this issue, but if you want to get rid of them for good then you should hire a mosquito service.

 Algae isn’t necessarily harmful, as it can provide more nutrients to plants, but it can be seen as negative due to its appearance or scent.
 Algae forms in the barrel if there is stagnant water and direct sunlight.
 It is best to dump standing water after 3-4 days to prevent algae or rinsing your barrel with a cup or two of vinegar.
 However, if you routinely use your rain barrel it will likely deter algae from growing as the water level will constantly be changing.